Arizona Humane Society: Disaster Grant Report

 How did this grant help your organization and the pets in your care?

-Arizona Humane Society (AHS) used this gift to help underwrite a portion of the expenses AHS incurred while deployed to the Gila Bend Flood from Aug.
-14-19, 2021, to support pet owners and pets in crisis.
+Arizona Humane Society (AHS) used this gift to help underwrite a portion of the staffing expenses AHS incurred while deployed at the Telegraph and Mescal Fires in eastern Arizona from June 6-13.

 How many pets did this grant help?

 Please provide a story of one or more specific pets this grant helped.

 Bailey, a 4-year-old Queensland heeler/collie mix, and her seven newborn puppies were surrendered to AHS during our deployment to the Telegraph and Mescal Fires.
 Upon intake, Bailey and her puppies were quickly placed with one of our Foster Heroes.
 Unfortunately, Bailey displayed behavioral issues with her foster parent and returned to the shelter with her puppies.